thaibzot/PiE-Ink-Name-Badge/README.md

 # PiE-Ink-Name-Badge

+Used for my qualifiing work at PPC NTU "KhPI".

 Full tutorial here: https://www.instructables.com/id/PiE-Ink-Name-Badge/

 Want to decorate your chest with something amazingly dorky?
 Want to stand out in a crowd?
 How about earn some serious geek cred, and the wonderment of your peers?